-Many friends I know switch from hot coffee to iced coffee drinks in the warm summer months.
+Many friends I know make the switch from hot coffee to iced coffee drinks in the warm summer months.
 This iced birthday cake latte brings the coffee shop home.

 This post is sponsored by Door County Coffee.
 I have been provided with samples to try.
 All opinions are my own.

 I’m a latte kind of girl.
 I don’t care for sugar in my coffee but I like a fair amount of half and half.
 Since the thermometer has shot up here in Florida, I like to enjoy my coffee chilled.
 When I got this shipment of new flavors from Door County Coffee and Tea Company, I knew I wanted to try it cold.
 Both the birthday cake and brownie batter are delicious hot but the iced birthday cake latte made my day.

 Maybe it was because I topped it off with whipped cream and sprinkles for a festive look.
 Sprinkles always make things fancier and more special, don’t you think?
 You may also recall my previous post with Door County Coffee, where I made coffee cake muffins to go alongside their cinnamon hazelnut coffee.

 How Do I Make An Iced Birthday Cake Latte?

 - Start by making the birthday cake coffee.
 The 1.5-ounce packets make one pot of coffee.
 What I like about the one-pot packs is the coffee stays fresh allowing you to enjoy a different flavor each day without worrying about it going stale.